-To address skill gaps in specific targeted industries, the WDC has held a series of employer led industry skill panels that address the short- and long-term skill needs in specific high - growth industries.
+To identify skill gaps in specific targeted industries, the WDC has held a series of employer led industry skill panels that address the short- and long-term skill needs in specific high - growth industries.
 These panels provide an opportunity for industry leaders, educational entities and government to both discover specific job growth, skill needs, and connecting education and training solutions to those identified needs.
 These interactions have resulted in a number of new and innovative educational programs in the healthcare field that has begun to narrow the skills gaps discovered in two sessions held in late 2010.
 The WDC intends to continue to hold skill panel sessions addressing skill gaps in all high-growth industries in the state.
+Skill panel findings and recommendations are made available to Local Areas and other education and training workforce partners to guide their planning and allocation of resources.